worthpointlabs/terratest/README.md

 data in a database and make sure we can read it back out; or we'll try to deploy a new version of a Docker container and make sure the orchestration tool can roll out the new container with no downtime.

-Moreover, we use Terratest not only with individual servers, but to to test entire systems.
+Moreover, we use Terratest not only with individual servers, but to test entire systems.
 For example, the automated tests for the [Vault module](https://github.com/hashicorp/terraform-aws-vault/tree/master/modules) do the following:

 1. Use Packer to build an AMI.